-The Red Wagtail Platy is a pleasant and peaceful fish that also hardy and active.
-It's also small, pretty and a great fish for hobbyists of any level; it's one of the most popular in the fishkeeping industry.
-You can find it in red as well as several different colors which make for an eye-catching tank.
-The Platy has two goals in life: eating and breeding.
-It will circle the tank eating anything, including algae, and their breeding can't be stopped.
+The red wagtail platy is a pleasant and peaceful freshwater fish that's both hardy and active.
+It's also small, pretty, and a great fish for hobbyists of any level; in fact, it's one of the most popular in the fishkeeping industry.
+You can find platies in several different colors which make for an eye-catching tank.
+The platy has two goals in life: eating and breeding.
+They will circle the tank eating anything, including algae, and their breeding can't be stopped.
 Like guppies, platies are livebearing fish.

 Scientific Name: Xiphophorus maculatus

 Adult Size: 2-3 inches

 |Temperature||64 to 78 F (18 to 26 C)|

 Platies, including the red wagtail, come from Central and South America, in the region from Vera (Mexico) to Belize.
 Platies prefer small, warm bodies of water with silty bottoms and vegetation, such as ditches, canals, springs, and marshes.
 Interestingly, platies were first brought to Europe during the early 20th century and quickly became an aquarium favorite due to their easy-going nature, pretty colorings, and prolific breeding habits.